Jcuplib/jcup_sample/README.md

 - `sample_simple` is the smallest one to check function of Jcup.
 This is MPMD-type application and have two binaries, each of these do send/recv data.

-- `sample` is an skelton of usual climate model, consists of three binaries, each of these also just do send/recv data.
+- `sample` is a skelton of usual climate model, consists of three binaries, each of these also just do send/recv data.

+This version is tested for Jcup 3.070100.

 Usage.
 ======